justinvos/COMPSCI340/COMPSCI340_Notes.md

 **Microkernals** includes the minimal amount of components in the operating system and all other components are user processes.

+## Virtual Machines

+A **Level 1** hypervisor runs at the operating system level.

+A **Level 2** hypervisor runs at the application level.

+**Binary translation** is the translation of code at run-time.

+**Containers** look like seperate virtual machines but all share the underlying operating system.

+**Paravirtualization** is the modification of the guest operating system to make it aware that it's being virtualised and make performance efficiencies.

+**Application virtualization** is an application that runs on a layer which provides the resources on a different operating system.

+**Programming-environment virtualization** is a virtual layer that makes source code works on various operating systems.

 ## Processes

 A **process** is a program in execution.

 A **process control block** (PCB) includes the process state, program counter, CPU registers, CPU-scheduling information and memory-management information, accounting information and I/O status information.

+The **process table** stores the collection of PCBs.

+A **resident table** hangs around in memory.

+**Thread structures** store all of the thread-related information similar in concept to the PCB.

+There are various process states:
+* Creating
+* Ready
+* Running
+* Waiting
+* Suspended

+There are three ways to create a process:
+* Create process system call
+* Copy a current process
+* Create a terminal session

+**Preemptive multitasking** is when something external stops the thread from its computation e.g. clock interrupt.

+**Cooperative multitasking** is when a process yields its right to run or when the system stops a process when it makes a system call.

+**First-come first-serve (FCFS)** scheduling queues jobs in the order they arrived.

+**Round-robin** scheduling allows every job a time slice in the order they arrived and places remaining jobs at the end of the queue.

+**Shortest-job first (SJF)** schedules the shortest CPU time job first.

+## Real-time scheduling

+**Periodic** are based on fixed time intervals.

+**Sporadic** are baded on a usually unexpected external signal or change.